Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 Aspirin (Acetylsalicylic Acid)

-Aspirin, also known as acetylsalicylic acid (ASA), belongs to the group of non-steroidal anti-inflammatory drugs (NSAIDs) and is commonly used in human medicine as a painkiller, anti-inflammatory, and blood thinner.
-However, in pets, especially dogs and cats, aspirin can cause severe poisoning.
-Aspirin poisoning (intoxication) occurs when animals ingest a toxic dose of this active substance.
+Aspirin, also known as acetylsalicylic acid (ASA), belongs to the group of non-steroidal anti-inflammatory drugs (NSAIDs) and is frequently used in human medicine as a painkiller, anti-inflammatory drug, and for blood thinning.
+In pets, especially dogs and cats, aspirin can cause serious poisoning.
+Aspirin poisoning (intoxication) occurs when animals ingest a dose of this active ingredient that is toxic to them.

 The mechanism of action of aspirin is based on the inhibition of cyclooxygenase enzymes (COX-1 and COX-2), which are responsible for the formation of prostaglandins.
-Prostaglandins are endogenous signaling molecules that, among other things, influence inflammatory processes, pain perception, fever, as well as the protection of the gastric mucosa and the regulation of kidney function.
-By blocking these enzymes, aspirin has pain-relieving, fever-reducing, and anti-inflammatory effects, but at the same time impairs important protective mechanisms in the body.
+Prostaglandins are the body’s own messenger substances that influence, among other things, inflammatory processes, pain perception, fever, as well as the protection of the gastric mucosa and the regulation of kidney function.
+By blocking these enzymes, aspirin has an analgesic, antipyretic, and anti-inflammatory effect, but at the same time impairs important protective mechanisms in the body.

-Particularly noteworthy is the significant difference in aspirin metabolism between dogs and cats.
-While dogs can metabolize aspirin with a half-life of about 8 hours, cats lack a crucial enzyme for the glucuronidation of salicylic acid, which extends the half-life to about 40 hours.
-This species-specific peculiarity makes cats particularly susceptible to aspirin poisoning, as the active substance remains in the body significantly longer and can accumulate more easily.
+The significant difference in the metabolism of aspirin between dogs and cats is particularly noteworthy.
+While dogs can break down aspirin with a half-life of about 8 hours, cats lack a crucial enzyme for the glucuronidation of salicylic acid, which extends the half-life to about 40 hours.
+This species-specific peculiarity makes cats particularly susceptible to aspirin poisoning, as the active ingredient remains in the body significantly longer and can accumulate more easily.

 The most important facts at a glance

-Aspirin poisoning in dogs and cats represents a medical emergency that requires rapid and targeted veterinary intervention.
+Aspirin poisoning in dogs and cats is a medical emergency that requires fast and targeted veterinary intervention.
 Aspirin (acetylsalicylic acid) acts by inhibiting cyclooxygenase enzymesEnzymes are biological catalysts that accelerate specific chemical reactions in the body without being consumed.
-They play a crucial role in virtually all physiological processes., thereby impairing the formation of prostaglandins, which leads to therapeutic effects but also to undesirable side effects.
+They play a crucial role in virtually all physiological processes. and thereby impairs the formation of prostaglandins, which leads to therapeutic effects but also to undesirable side effects.

-Particularly noteworthy is the fundamental difference in metabolism between dogs and cats.
-While dogs can metabolize aspirin with a half-life of about 8 hours, cats lack a crucial enzyme for glucuronidationGlucuronidation is a metabolic process in which glucuronic acid is bound to substances such as drugs, toxins, or hormones to make them more water-soluble and easier to excrete.
+The fundamental difference in metabolism between dogs and cats is particularly noteworthy.
+While dogs can break down aspirin with a half-life of about 8 hours, cats lack a crucial enzyme for glucuronidationGlucuronidation is a metabolic process in which glucuronic acid is bound to substances such as drugs, toxins, or hormones to make them more water-soluble and easier to excrete.
 This process is important for detoxification in the body of dogs and cats., which extends the half-life to about 40 hours.
 This makes cats particularly susceptible to poisoning.

 PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures such as the safe storage of medications and educating pet owners about the dangers of self-medication are crucial to avoid future poisoning cases.